adamlwgriffiths/Pyrr/docs/source/info_coding_standard.rst

 These are not strict rules, but are merely suggestions to keep the layout of code in Pyrr consistent.

-There are times when the following rules may be broken to improve readability.

-* Code shall be spaced vertically rather than extending horizontally too far.
+* Code shall be spaced vertically where doing so helps the readability of complex mathematical functions.
 Vertical spacing shall be performed at variable or data type boundaries.

 A good example::